All Collections

 We recommend using an email group if you want multiple members of your team managing the replies to your automatic emails.
 When you use an email group, each member of the group will be able to see any replies to your Sisu emails, and they'll be able to act on them as needed.
 If you only have one individual managing replies, you should just use a standard email address as opposed to an email group.

 For those who need to create an email group, we recommend you use Google Workspace for domain email management since it's easy to use and has low monthly cost options.
 Google Workspace also doesn't charge additional monthly fees for your email groups.
-If you want help creating your own email group via Google Workspace, click here.
+If you want help creating your own email group via Google Workspace, click here for instructions from Google's help center.

 1. Sign in to Google Groups.